krn-codes/verilog-designs/README.md

 # verilog-designs
 A compilation of my verilog designs and practice code as I learn the language.
+Made with the assistance of HDLbits.

 ## Getting Started
 To run the Verilog files: